-Note: Be sure to read the June 29 letter from USA Hockey regarding clinics in 2020.
+Note: Be sure to read the July 17 letter from USA Hockey regarding clinics in fall, 2020.
 Click the Coaches link above to view.

 From Jack Witt, Michigan District Coach-in-Chief

 This note is for all Michigan coaches and team managers.
 After months of really bad news, and after extensive discussion and advocating for our sport, we are still not "open for business as usual".
 Many of us have lost friends or acquaintances these past four months, others are out of work, and of course, most of our rinks have been shut down and there is no hockey, amateur or professional.
+As we move toward August, our concerns over the new season grow as our shutdown continues.
 Yet, we continue to believe that there will be hockey this fall, in some form, and we are working hard to make it happen.
 I know this is a long note, but please review it.

 To begin, you should know that there are a lot of good hockey people working on alternatives for whatever scenario(s) we find in the fall.
 The Michigan Amateur Hockey web site, www.maha.org, now has a section dedicated to this planning, with up-to-date information on rink openings, tryouts, physical safety for participants, etc. We also have been able to provide input to the State of Michigan as they plan the reopening of youth sports.